GDTMG232/YouTube-Downloader/README.md

    - For UNIX - Open Terminal and run: `pip3 install yt_dlp argparse --break-system-packages`

 4. **Set up ffmpeg location**:
-   - In the YouTube Downloader folder, create or edit `fflocation.txt`.
+   - In the YouTube Downloader folder, edit `fflocation.txt`.
    - For NT - Add the directory path to ffmpeg, but **do not include** `ffmpeg.exe` in the path.
      - **Correct Format**: `path\to\your\ffmpeg\`
      - **Incorrect Format**: `path\to\your\ffmpeg\ffmpeg.exe`